loum/makester/README.rst

 Created in response to a proliferation of disjointed Makefiles over the years.
 Now, projects can follow a consistent infrastructure management pattern that is version controlled and easy to use.

-If you use Docker, `docker-compose` and Python virtual environments regularly then read on.
+If you use Docker, ``docker-compose`` or Python virtual environments regularly then read on.

 *************
-Prerequisties
+Prerequisites
 *************

 - `Docker <https://docs.docker.com/install/>`_